saiyasaswi-685/order-processing-service/README.md

 docker exec -it $(docker ps -qf "name=app") python3 tests/integration/test_advanced_flow.py
 📐 Design Decisions
 Idempotency: We use the order_id as the primary key (_id) in MongoDB.
-Before processing an event, the service checks the database state.
-If an order with that ID is already marked as PROCESSED, the service skips the business logic and acknowledges/deletes the SQS message to ensure exactly-once semantics.
+Before processing, the service checks the DB state.
+If an order is already PROCESSED, the service skips logic and deletes the SQS message.

 Schema Validation: Every message is validated against a formal JSON schema (OrderEvent).
-Messages failing validation are logged as errors and are not deleted, allowing for retries or Dead-Letter Queue (DLQ) handling.
+Failed messages are logged as errors and not deleted, allowing for retries.

-Error Handling: Implemented a non-blocking consumer.
-Exceptions during processing trigger an automatic retry via SQS visibility timeouts, ensuring no data loss.
+Error Handling: Exceptions trigger an automatic retry via SQS visibility timeouts, ensuring no data loss.

-Structured Logging: Adopted a JSON logging format (using JsonFormatter) to include contextual data like order_id, making the service compatible with modern log aggregation tools.
+Structured Logging: Adopted a JSON logging format (using JsonFormatter) for better integration with log aggregation tools.

 📡 API Endpoints
+GET /health
-GET /health: Returns the operational status and connectivity to dependencies.
+Returns the operational status and connectivity to dependencies.

 200 OK: {"status": "healthy", "sqs_connected": true, "db_connected": true}

-503 Service Unavailable: If any critical dependency (SQS/DB) is disconnected.
+503 Service Unavailable: If SQS or DB is disconnected.